 - The findings of this committee have the potential to impact the welfare of billions of agricultural animals as well as to increase the productivity and competitiveness of US producers.

-- The results from this project will provide science-based information about use of pain relief in cattle and ducks.
+- The results from this project will provide science-based information about pain in cattle and pigs.
 These findings may facilitate treatment in production settings and establishment of efficacious analgesic drug regimens for various painful diseases or procedures.

-- Development and/or validation of automated measures of welfare, including indicators of health and behavior in cattle and poultry will lead to uptake of these technologies on commercial situations.
+- Development and/or validation of automated measures of welfare, including indicators of health and behavior will lead to uptake of these technologies in commercial situations.

-(2021):Complete publications of all findings To date, the NC-1029 has been a successful multi-state project and we have every reason to expect continued success.
+(2026):Complete publications of findings To date, the NC-1029 has been a successful multi-state project and we have every reason to expect continued success.
 Applied animal behavior and animal welfare research is a relatively new scientific discipline in the US.
-A challenge faced by the limited number of researchers working in this area is the ability to have a critical mass of persons and resources in one central location and available funding to support welfare and behavior programs.
+Indeed, participation in this multi-state project doubled over the last five-year period, from 20 to 40.
+However, a challenge faced by researchers working in this area is the ability to have a critical mass of persons and resources in one central location and available funding to support welfare and behavior programs.
 One of the strong points of the NC-1029 is that it fosters collaborative research, therefore consolidating resources and effort.
 In addition, some members of the committee also hold teaching and/or extension appointments, allowing the information to be more easily disseminated to stakeholders of animal agriculture.
 Members of the NC-1029 conduct research with a variety of species and approaches, and therefore, the diversity of experience and skills is an asset.
 This group is currently at the forefront of behavior and welfare research in agricultural animals and members are frequently approached by industry groups with questions related to animal welfare.
 Ideas and approaches from newer members should further contribute to the development of novel methods to measure behavior and assess on farm animal welfare.
 The NC-1029 comprises the leading applied animal behavior and welfare researchers and teachers in the US and their wide-ranging skills are likely to yield significant progress in this area.

 Projected ParticipationView Appendix E: Participation

 Producers may be asked to review and comment on on-farm welfare assessment and audit programs for their particular species.
 Producers need to have some fundamental knowledge of the latest research results in these areas.
 In the US, outreach efforts will be led by the dissemination of information via the land-grant extension system as well as through the activities of each station.
 In general, members are well connected to many aspects of animal agriculture and often provide expert opinion for various industry groups, retailers and other stakeholders.
-Data generated from the current project will be disseminated at producer meetings, posted on websites, and published in relevant newspapers and trade magazines.
-Social media could also be used to distribute or highlight key results.
+For example, NC-1029 members serve in advisory capacities for companies in the supply chain (including Aldi, Sysco, 7-Eleven, S-Safe, Darden, Kraft Heinz, Cargill, Tyson, Leprino, Danone, Nestle Purina, Elanco, Foster Farms, Maple Leaf Farms), industry groups (National Milk Producers Federation, National Cattleman Beef Association, Veal Quality Assurance, United Egg Producers, Dairy Cattle Welfare Council), and specialty labelling programs (American Humane Association, Global Animal Partnership, Humane Farm Animal Care, Progressive Beef, FACTA).
+Service in these roles gives our members considerable influence and reach when disseminating our findings.
+Data generated from the current project will also be disseminated at producer meetings, posted on websites, and published in relevant newspapers and trade magazines.
+Social media will also be used to distribute or highlight key results.

-Results will also be disseminated to those groups that are considering, or that are already conducting, on-farm welfare assessments or audits.
+Results will also be disseminated to those groups that are considering, or that are already conducting, on-farm welfare assessments or audits, such as some of the groups outlined above.
 It is important that those groups incorporate practical indicators of welfare and that they know the validity and reliability of those indicators.
-This is particularly important since many of the options to assess welfare have not been carefully evaluated (an important point of this present project).

-The Executive Committee of the project shall consist of the Chair and Secretary.
+The Executive Committee of NC-1029 shall consist of the Chair and Secretary.